This old family recipe makes flavorful and tender Italian meatballs (no breadcrumbs needed)!

 - Use any leftover tomato sauce to make this thick-crusted Sicilian-style pizza.

-- Enjoy the meatballs separately as an antipasto on a Friday evening or get-togethers with cucumber and fennel bites and lupini beans.
+- Enjoy the meatballs separately as an antipasto with cucumber bites and lupini beans.

-- Serve them as part of an amazing grazing board.
+- Serve them as part of an amazing Italian grazing board with garlic crostini.

 In the fridge:

-- Then divide the sauce and meatballs into portion-controlled airtight containers.
+- Then divide the sauce and any leftover meatballs into sealed containers.

 In the freezer: